axferox/Hackintosh-Asus-P8Z68V-i5-2500k-RX5700-XT-Monterey/README.md

 To do that you have to use the OpenCore/Utilities/LegacyBoot/BootInstall_X64.tool which can gain from Dortania OpenCore releases:
 1. Open terminal
 2. Run the BootInstall_X64.tool with sudo via drag and drop
-3. Select the disk you want to make a bootable
+3. Select the disk with your EFI folder

 Then you have to generate SMBIOS